Bread and CircusesOctober 7th, 2012 by Joshua Scott Beranis

 Tad had told me over the phone in a casual off the record conversation about a photographer he had hired to take pictures of highlights at one of his events.
 Tad caught the photographer outside of the event, in the middle of shooting Jake Blaski vomiting after the young man had lost a bout.
 Blaski suffered a minor concussion.
 Bremer asked for the shooting to stop, but wasn’t pleased with the photographer’s reaction.

 “He was upset because I told him to photograph whatever he wanted,” explained Bremer.
 Tad laughs as he explains.
 When the man attempted to speak with Bremer about the rates of this photography, he was given a rude awakening.
 He had violated Bremer’s trust, and risked his integrity among the willing fighters who were to step up for future promotions.
 Blaski had been doing all he could at the time to shoe the camera-man away.
-The reaction was one of anger from the hired hand.
-Not an intelligent way for an artist to deal with their client.
+The hired photographer was upset about this experience.
+Not an intelligent way for an artist to deal with their client.”

 “That is an artist as I would have an artist be, modest in his needs: he really wants only two things, his bread and his art.
 (Panem et Circen.)” -Friedrich Nietzsche